 Where To Stay in Skopje

-During our visit to Skopje, we stayed in an amazing Airbnb Apartment.
+During our visit to Skopje, we stayed in a great Airbnb Apartment.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 However, for those who prefer staying in traditional accommodations, there are many hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip:

 Hotels in Skopje